 For entry onto the Level 3 Engineering Technology course, you will need at least four GCSEs at grade 5 or higher, including English Language and Science.
 You will also need GCSE Mathematics, Foundation or Higher Tier, at grade 5 or higher.

 Alternatively, learners with an EAL Level 2 Diploma in Engineering Technology, along with GCSE English Language and Mathematics, both at grade 4, also meet entry requirements.

 All applicants will require an interview with the course tutor and in some cases, a trade test.

 After Your Course

 With this qualification, you can progress into straight into employment or an apprenticeship in engineering, as you will have the knowledge and workshop skills companies are looking for.

-Course fees are per year.
-The current fee information is related to the 2018/19 academic year and is subject to change before the start of the course.
-Fees for 2019/20 will be updated in the Spring Term.
+The current full-time & degree-level fee information is related to the 2021/22 academic year and is subject to change before the start of the course.
+Fees for 2022/23 will be updated in the Spring Term 2022.
 There may also be additional costs associated with the course.

 Level 3-6 Courses

-Advanced Learning Loans are available for students aged 19+ and studying an eligible Level 3/4/5 and 6 Course.
+Advanced Learning Loans are available for students aged 19 or over and studying an eligible Level 3/4/5 and 6 Course.
 If you are on an Access course, the loan will be written off if you complete a degree.